ahtisham06/Text-Analyzer/README.md

-# Text-Analyzer
-A simple Python-based Text Analyzer that provides quick insights into any text.
-It counts characters, words, and sentences, identifies unique words, and highlights the most frequently used word.
-Perfect for beginners learning string manipulation, text processing, and word frequency analysis in Python.
+📝 Text Analyzer (Python)

+A simple Text Analyzer Tool built with Python that helps you analyze any text by providing useful statistics.

+🚀 Features
+- Counts total **characters** in the text
+- Counts **words** and **sentences**
+- Identifies the number of **unique words**
+- Finds the **most frequent word** with frequency
+- Works in an interactive loop (type `exit` to quit)

+📌 Example Usage

+Output:

+💻 How to Run
+1. Clone the repo or copy the script
+2. Run with Python 3:
+   bash
+   python text_analyzer.py